porras/tlcr/README.md

 ![TLCR](tlcr.png)

-`tlcr` is on an early stage of development.
-It mostly works and can be used, but testing and issues reporting is appreciated.
+`tlcr` is under development.
+It works and can be used, but testing and reporting issues is appreciated.

 ## Features